Skip to main content

 Expressive and pronunciation controls

-speech_model: "mars-instruct", you can encode expression directly in the text field.
+When you use speech_model: "mars-instruct", you can encode expression directly in the text field and use user_instructions for the overall style.
+English examples:

 For a comprehensive guide on emotional expression, pauses, and prosody control, see the Emotional Voice Control tutorial.